Updated March 18, 2023

 - Another significant advantage over conventional design workflows is this focus on automated integration.
 In non-CI environments, programmers frequently work with branches of this trunk in apps over a long period of time.

 - Integrating the branch of the function can be a laborious process to make all changes compatible.
-The development industry is fearful enough that the term “integration heaven” is coined.
+Unfortunately, the development industry is fearful enough that the term “integration heaven” is coined.

 - CI workflows help you with simple and daily integration n to avoid the problem.
-In addition to saving developers time, continuous integration avoids manually integrating changes, it also enhances software reliability.
+In addition to saving developers time, continuous integration avoids manually integrating changes and enhances software reliability.

 - Continuous Integration is generally used in conjunction with an agile workflow to develop software.
 A company compiles a list of tasks that include a roadmap for a service.
 Those activities are then allocated for distribution to members of the software engineering team.

-- For CI, the tasks of developing software can be developed separately and in parallel between the developers assigned.
-After completion of one of these projects, a programmer must introduce the new job to the CI framework that will be incorporated with the remaining design.
+- For CI, developing software tasks can be developed separately and in parallel between the developers assigned.
+After completing one of these projects, a programmer must introduce the new job to the CI framework incorporated with the remaining design.

 - The continuous integration deployment tool.
 The second condition for Continuous Integration is a build tool: such a tool is capable of handling the application sources and automated development of the desired code.
-The steps of construction and the building tool of a computer depend on the stack selected for the technology.
+The construction and building tools of a computer depend on the stack selected for the technology.